 At TruCare Fertility Clinic, we understand that reproduction is a sensitive and personal issue.
 We are committed to providing sophisticated testing services to facilitate having a healthy child.
 Preimplantation Genetic Diagnosis (PGD) procedure identifies whether an embryo has inherited a known genetic abnormality from a parent.

 What is Preimplantation Genetic Diagnosis (PGD)?

 PGD is a technique that assists couples, with a known inherited condition in their family, to avoid passing it on to their children.
 PGD is used when one or both parents have a known genetic abnormality and diagnostic testing is performed to determine if the embryo has also inherited the abnormality.

-The procedure is performed before implantation thus allowing the couple to decide if they wish to continue attempting to conceive with the pregnancy.
+The procedure is performed before implantation thus allowing the couple to decide or choose the unaffected embryos they will like to transfer.
 PGD can test for more than 100 different genetic conditions.

 - First, a couple/few cells are microsurgically removed from the embryos, which are about 5 days developed.
 After this cell collection, the embryos are safely frozen.

 - The DNA of the cells is then evaluated to determine if the inheritance of a problematic gene is present in each embryo.
 This process takes at least one full week.